Soumilgit/StakeLiGames/README.md

 ## How It Works

-1. Connect Wallet - Link your Pera or Defly wallet (Algorand testnet)
+1. Connect Wallet - Link your MetaMask wallet (Sepolia testnet)
 2. Choose Game - Select a LinkedIn Game (Queens, Crossword, Pinpoint, Tango, Zip & Mini Sudoku)
 3. Stake USDC - Set your target and stake amount (minimum: 0.01 USDC)
 4. Play & Verify - Complete the game and verify your result on-chain